-New SoftwareThere is plenty of software still being written for the Elk today!
+New SoftwareThere are lots of folks out there still producing software for the Elk today!
 A good website to keep an eye on is Retro Software.
+The famous Superior Software is still going today, producing games for modern platforms.
+Check out their site!

 ZOMBIES ATE OUR ROADIES! (the British IBM on Trubell Island)